William Powell (Liberal Democrat politician): Member of the Welsh Assembly

 In 2015 Powell was shortlisted for the Wales Green Energy Awards in recognition for his support for renewable energy throughout his time as an Assembly Member.
 He spoke about the topic during Plenary sessions, and worked with energy companies to try and advance their case, whilst at the same time ensuring that the communities and businesses he represents have their voices heard.

-Powell lost his Welsh Assembly seat in 2016 to UKIP.
+For the 2016 Welsh Assembly election, Powell ran in Carmarthen East and Dinefwr, coming sixth with 837 votes (3%).No Liberal Democrat AMs were returned in any of the regions, with Powell having unsuccessfully headed the party list in Mid and West Wales.

+Subsequent activity

 He was re-elected as a County Councillor for Talgarth in Powys in 2017.

+Ahead of the 2021 Senedd election, Kirsty Williams, Minister for Education and the member for Brecon and Radnorshire, announced that she would not be seeking re-election.

-Following the resignation of Kirsty Williams, Powell was chosen as the Liberal Democrat candidate for Brecon and Radnorshire at the 2021 Senedd election.
-At the time, this was the party's only remaining seat in Wales.
-Powell was unsuccessful in defending the seat, which was won by Conservative candidate James Evans.
-However, Welsh Liberal Democrat leader Jane Dodds won a regional seat on the Mid and West Wales list in 2021.
+Powell was selected as the Liberal Democrats' candidate for the constituency in December 2020.
+At the time, this was the party's only seat in the Senedd.
+He was unsuccessful in defending the constituency, which saw the Conservatives take the seat with a majority of nearly 4,000 votes.
+Powell finished a distant second, receiving 8,291 votes (27.8%).